MattRuddick/aws-ses-template-manager/README.md

 ## Motivation
 AWS currently only allows CRUD actions on SES templates via the command line.
-Performing these actions especially for multiple templates can be time consuming and in some cases inefficient.
-A simple GUI allowing the user to quickly perform these actions without need to run multiple CLI commands can be more efficient.
+Performing these actions especially for multiple templates can be time consuming and in some cases inefficient depending the volumes of templates your managing.
+A simple GUI application allowing the user to quickly perform these actions without need to run multiple CLI commands can be more efficient in some cases.

 ## Screenshots
 Review templates: